Car seat laws and regulations in Singapore

 - RideSafer wearable car harness

-How does the law apply to a private car?
+How does the Singapore Road Traffic Law apply to a private car?

 It doesn’t matter if you’re in your car or a relative’s/friend’s car.
 Recently, we’ve heard of children being injured while unrestrained in their parents' friends’ cars, and their reason for not using a child restraint was that although they had one in their car, they didn’t when they hopped into their friends’ car.
 The law still applies, as does the law of physics and your parental responsibility.